Bossy Demands & Attention Seeking

 Instead of barking or pawing or whining, he's placed his chin on my leg.

+Get better at reading your dog.
 We don't have mental telepathy, so we'll need to pay close attention to his body language and clues.
-Dogs who discover you are listening become very animated and excited when they realize can show you what they need.
+Long before they become frustrated, they are communicating their needs.
+What a relief to discover you are listening and trying to understand!
+They will become more animated when they realize they can show you what they need.
 "What do you want?
 Show me!"
-At first we respond right away to let him know we appreciate his experimenting.
+At first, we respond right away to let him know we appreciate his experimenting.
 We let him be a little "bossy" with his head resting, to be sure he knows it will work and that we are listening and understand.
 When he is clearly using the behavior as a communication tool, we add a slightly longer duration, delaying the release to "show me" for a few beats, and then a little longer.
 We won't always be able to respond right away.
 We need the dog to not give up in the event we are on the phone or feeding the baby.
 We teach him to patiently hold the position and wait for the "show me" cue, no matter how long it takes.

 The best thing about choosing a head rest behavior as your "I need something" alert, is it is QUIET!
 A persistent bark alert is a real pain when you are on the phone or if you live in an apartment with thin walls!
 A persistent "how heavy can I make my head and how long shall I stare at you" long-duration head rest, can be quietly reinforced with a stroke if you can't respond right away and will only be noticed by you!

-NOTE: Through the entire process of teaching an appropriate alert, we ignore any unwanted behavior and put our total focus on showing him what DOES work to get his needs met.
+Through the entire process of teaching an appropriate alert, we ignore any unwanted behavior and put our total focus on showing him what DOES work to get his needs met.
 The old annoying attention-seeking behaviors gradually fade from lack of reinforcement.
+It simply runs out of gas and is replaced by what DOES work.
 There will be occasional recurrences, and even major extinction bursts (temper tantrums) when your dog is over-tired or over-stimulated.
-But these, too, will fade with practice and maturity, as long as you don't also fall into your old habits of paying attention to behaviors you don't want!
+But these, too, will fade with practice and maturity, as long as you don't also fall into YOUR old habits of paying attention to behaviors you don't want!